 Initially, investment was directly addressed under the framework for development cooperation between the African, Caribbean and Pacific (ACP) countries and the European Union (EU).
 The first Lomé Convention did not provide for any specific measures in the field of FDI.
 It dealt instead with industrial cooperation in general, and with the creation of the Centre for Industrial Development (CDI), which later became the Centre for the Development of Enterprise (CDE).
 The emphasis on industrial cooperation and development remained during Lomé I and II.
 It is only with Lomé III that investment promotion provisions were formally introduced.
-Lomé IV and IV so covering investment promotion and protection as well as financing of and support to investment.
+Lomé IV and IVbis continued to devote further attention to investment issues by explicitly covering investment promotion and protection as well as financing of and support to investment